yiisoft/config/README.md

 ### `config-plugin-file`

-This option allow to define configuration in a PHP file.
+This option allows to define configuration in a PHP file.
 To do it, specify a PHP file path in the `extra` section of the `composer.json`:

 ```json